Brown-University-Library/iip-texts/word-segmentation/README.md

 > `python3 word_segmentation.py`

-If desired, you can run the segmentation script on specific inscriptions rather on than everything in `00unsegmented/`.
-To do so, list the desired XML files after the script in the command line.
-So to run on the files abil0001.xml and abur0001.xml for instance you would run:

-> `python word_segmentation.py ../epidoc-files/abil0001.xml ../epidoc-files/abur0001.xml`

 If processing results in an invalid inscription file - the new, segmented div is invalid - that file will fail and won't be written out.
 A record of the file number and some indication of the error will be written to  `errors.txt`.
 You can look in that file to see what the errors are and try to clean them up.
 The number of errors is printed at the bottom of the file.

 ## Next steps